ProjectPythia/pythia-foundations/foundations/github/github-issues.md

 - GitHub provides Issues and Discussions to facilitate collaboration.
 - Issues are specific and actionable, while Discussions are open-ended.
 - If you want to discuss a topic and you're not sure if it is an Issue or a Discussion, just pick one.
-It will be ok:-)
+It will be okay. :-)

 ### What's Next?